zzuegg/sport-jolt/README.md

 an [OpenGL]-based graphics engine for [the Jolt-JNI 3-D physics library][joltjni].

+It contains 2 subprojects:

+1. library: the Sport-Jolt graphics engine (a single JVM runtime library)
+2. java-apps: demos and non-automated test software in Java

 Complete source code (in [Java]) is provided under
 [a 3-clause BSD license][license].